stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 The following features are presented in rough priority order.
 The work required varies greatly between epic, with some requiring language development expertise and others DevOps skills and experience with proprietary clouds.

+# Namespaces

+We essentially just have textual inclusion (not exactly but close) right now, which is fine for MVP but will suck long term.

 # Runtime Instrumentation & Insight

 When people first encounter Strat their immediate reservations are usually around how Strat impacts traditional operational tasks and best practices like monitoring, alarming, and logging.
 Also, nearly everyone wants to know what "stuff" gets built--they want to get their hands on the infrastructure.
 Strat has to walk the line between making users comfortable (and effective) in the short term while working to make these concerns obsolete in the long term.
+System stack traces are a great step in this direction, and they're a perfect example of something Strat is better positioned to do relative to traditional software.

+# std Libraries

+## stdBlob

+Nearly every language has a file system standard library.
+The "file system" of the cloud may very well be blob storage.
+It should be fairly straightforward to provide a get/put API that works for every cloud and single machines.

+## stdSQL

+Much more ambitious than stdBlob is an SQL service that's always available on any Strat substrate (think "give me the SQL database on this cloud machine").
+From a point of view disconnected from the mountain of human effort spent on operating SQL instances, it seems possible.
+Ambitious, but possible.

+## stdLog

+What does "console.log" or "println" translate to in a cloud?
+The requirements for this will evolve based on early users' needs for debugging and logging.

 # Shapes (types) & OpenAPI Integration